The Rice Research Group

 I work with a wonderful group of students and postdocs, with current group members listed below.

-For prospective graduate students: I will be accepting PhD students in the coming application cycle for Fall 2025.
-Due to a high volume of requests, I am unable to set up zoom calls with prospective PhD students prior to the admissions cycle.
+For prospective graduate students: due to a high volume of requests, I am unable to set up zoom calls with prospective PhD students prior to the admissions cycle.
 However, if you have specific questions about my research group, please feel welcome to get in touch via email.

 Postdocs